springfall2008/batpred/docs/predbat-plan-card.md

 *NB: Do not install the very similarly named 'Lovelace Html card', it won't work!
 You must install 'HTML Jinja2 Template card'.*

-Next, on a Home Assistant dashboard create a new card with the following configuration to display the Predbat plan:
+Next, on a Home Assistant dashboard, click the blue 'Add card', scroll down the list of cards to the bottom and click 'Manual', delete the template card configuration and copy/paste the following to display the Predbat plan:

 ```yaml
 type: custom:html-template-card